-Atlanta Rescue Dog Cafe is an educational non-profit with a unique mission: to contribute to the well-being of Atlanta’s pets and people to improve human-animal interactions, reduce the incidence of animal cruelty, and relieve the strain on local animal shelters.
+Atlanta Rescue Dog Cafe is a humane education non-profit with a unique mission: to contribute to the well-being of Atlanta’s pets and people to improve human-animal interactions, reduce the incidence of animal cruelty, and relieve the strain on local animal shelters.
 We achieve this goal by providing fun, interactive, and engaging educational programming for all age levels from pre-kindergarten on up, even for adults.

 The CEO and Founder, Aaron Fisher, taught elementary school for seven years, spent more than 12 years volunteering and working in animal welfare, and has been working with at-risk youth since the early '90s (yes, he's that old).
 He first came to Atlanta in 1993 to attend Emory University, and his love for the city has only grown since.

 The idea for this innovative project was born from these experiences.
 His students were often too young to volunteer with animals (but really wanted to learn more about pets).
 Yet, no single organization was primarily dedicated to educating the community about animal welfare, how to care for pets and be safer around animals.
-Our programming now reaches nearly 500 Atlanta students a month!
+Our programming reaches more than 500 participants a month!

 Despite so much good that's been accomplished for Atlanta's pets, the number of animals entering area shelters continues to increase, as does the incidence of animal cruelty.
 Few local rescue groups have the personnel to offer the educational resources to prevent animals from entering shelters in the first place.
 Simply put, we're not going to spay/neuter, shelter, or adopt our way out of the pet overpopulation problem.
 We address the root cause of these issues through innovative educational programs that focus on the critical aspects of prevention and healthy human-animal interactions.

 Making an Impact

-Through our innovative One Leash Project, not only does the community learn about safe and effective humane animal practices, we've also prevented 1,750 lbs. of material from entering landfills.
+Through our innovative One Leash Project, not only does the community learn safe and humane animal practices, we've also kept more than 2,200 lbs. of climbing rope material from entering landfills.
+Many of the leashes are donated to local first responders, whom we train how to secure loose pets in emergencies, so that they can be returned to their owners, and kept off the streets and out of shelters.